Villains or visionaries? Hedge funds short companies they say 'greenwash'

 As an example of what he is seeking, he points to the U.S. opioid crisis, which has triggered around 2,500 lawsuits by authorities seeking to hold drugmakers responsible for stoking a scandal that has claimed almost 400,000 overdose deaths between 1999 and 2017.

-“I’m really skeptical of ESG,” he says, likening the use of the acronym by the corporate world to the token straw slipped into a large plastic cup with a plastic lid.
+“I’m really sceptical of ESG,” he says, likening the use of the acronym by the corporate world to the token straw slipped into a large plastic cup with a plastic lid.

 “ESG is the paper straw of investing,” he says.
 “I definitely want to find companies like that because I know they’re out there and I want to help put them down.”